emqx/blog/en/202109/mqtt-js-tutorial.md

 mqtt sub -t 'testtopic/#' -h 'broker.emqx.io' -v
 ```

 Example: connect to `broker.emqx.io` and send a message to the `testtopic/hello` topic

 ```shell
 mqtt pub -t 'testtopic/hello' -h 'broker.emqx.io' -m 'from MQTT.js'
 ```

+If you need a more comprehensive MQTT command-line tool, you can refer to [MQTT X CLI](https://mqttx.app/cli).

 ### API introduction

 #### mqtt.connect([url], options)

 This API connects to the specified MQTT Broker function and always returns a Client object.
 The first parameter passes in a URL value.
 The URL can be the following protocols: `mqtt`, `mqtts`, `tcp`, `tls`, `ws`, `wss`.
 The URL can also be an object returned by URL.parse().
 Then, this API passes in an Options object to configure the options of the MQTT connection.
+When using a WebSocket connection, you must consider whether a path needs to be added after the address, such as `/mqtt`.

 Here are some commonly-used attribute values in the Options object:

 - Options
   - `keepalive`: The unit is `seconds`, the type is integar, the default is 60 seconds, and it is disabled when it is set to 0